Anthony “Truckstop” Trucks

 You’re nothing.
 You’re worthless.
 No one loves you.
 You have no reason for living.
 That is what the world told me as my first memories on this planet.
 My first vivid memory of life is being handed away by my mother at 3 years old.
 My three siblings and I would enter the foster care system and spend the earliest years of life feeling less than human.
 I experienced physical and mental abuse, starvation, and torture.
 All before the age of 6 before I was placed into a home where I would eventually be adopted 8 years later as the sole black person in a poor all white family.

-I wasn’t allowed to play any sports as an outlet during those 8 years, and I spent 6 years years as the bad stinky kid in class where I literally had teachers pull their hair out in frustration.
+I wasn’t allowed to play any sports as an outlet during those 8 years because of my real mom, and I spent 6 years years as the bad stinky kid in class where I literally had teachers pull their hair out in frustration.
 Only to go home to be abused by my first foster dad who would also beat my foster mom.
 To say I was in a bad environment and felt minuscule as a person is an understatement.

 I’ve still always been determined to win in life.
-I then opened a successful 6 figure gym that I almost lost multiple times, found out my dad did know about me all those years at 29 before he passed, and came minutes from taking my own life after my high school sweetheart had a heart shattering affair after we had our second and third children; a set of twins that we almost lost before their birth.
+I then opened a successful 6 figure gym that I almost lost multiple times, found out my dad DID know about me all those years when he told me at 29 before he passed, and came minutes from taking my own life after my high school sweetheart had a heart shattering affair after we had our second and third children; a set of twins that we almost lost before their birth.

 For many people these life issues would leave them broken and unable to function in life, but for me it was the opposite.
 I’ve fought HARD and come out successful on the other side.

-My name is Anthony Trucks and I’m now a father of 3, former NFL player, former gym owner, international speaker, author, six figure consultant, and guy who genuinely loves to improve peoples lives by teaching them how to design and actually build a better one.
+My name is Anthony Trucks and I’m now proud husband and father of 3, former NFL player, American Ninja Warrior, gym owner, international speaker, author, six figure consultant, and guy who genuinely loves to improve peoples lives by teaching them HOW to go from surviving to thriving when you Trust Your Hustle.

 The numbers show that 75% of prison inmates are former foster kids.